 In Chap.
 3, we learned how to implement dynamic sequences.
 We can use any of the solutions presented there to produce a dynamic graph data structure.
-For each node v, we represent the sequence $E_v$ of outgoing (or incoming, or both outgoing and incoming) edges by an unbounded array or by a (singly or doubly) linked list.
+For each node v, we represent the sequence E, of outgoing (or incoming, or outgoing and incoming) edges by an unbounded array or by a (singly or doubly) linked list.
 We inherit the advantages and disadvantages of the respective sequence representations.
 Unbounded arrays are more cache-efficient.
 Linked lists allow constant-time insertion and deletion of edges at arbitrary positions.
 Most graphs arising in practice are sparse in the sense that every node has only a few incident edges.
 Adjacency lists for sparse graphs should be implemented without the dummy item introduced in Sect.
-3.2, because an additional item per node would waste $\Theta(n)$ space.
-In the example in Fig. 8.1 (middle row, right side), we show circularly linked lists.
+3.1, because an additional item would waste considerable space.
+In the example in Fig. 8.1, we show circularly linked lists.